 Each search engine has its own policy for choosing to display or not these graphic elements, the popularity of the website might indeed be one of the factors.
 There is however a basic assumption that we can do: they can display the SERP features because they succeed to understand the content of the page.

 That's what microdata is about: describing the content of a page so that search engines can understand it!

 The description is done by adding some attributes to your HTML tags.

-- itemtype: makes explicit the type of the element.
+- itemtype: makes the type of the element explicit.
 Is it a video? a tech article?

 - itemprop: each type is linked to a multitude of mandatory and optional properties.
-For instance a tech article have a title, a description, a writing date and so on...
+For instance a tech article has a title, a description, a writing date and so on...

 - itemscope: the scope of the element represents its starting and ending points.
 Inside this scope, all the properties are linked to the element.

 Let's take an example.

 <article itemscope="itemscope" itemtype="http://schema.org/TechArticle"> <h1 itemprop="headline"> Microdata, enrich search engine results </h1> <div itemprop="description"> How to make Yahoo, Yandex, Bing and Google understand the content of a web page? </div> <time datetime="2020-11-08" itemprop="datePublished dateModified"> 2020-11-08 </time> <div itemscope="itemscope" itemtype="http://schema.org/Person" itemprop="author publisher"> <img src="/authors/NicolasGautron.jpeg" alt="Nicolas Gautron" itemprop="image" /> <span itemprop="name">Nicolas Gautron</span> </div> <p itemprop="articleBody"> ... </p> </article>

 - The root item is a tech article.

 - The tech article has several properties like a headline, a description, a body, a publication date, an author and so on...